 The residence at 10 West 65th Street is located in the northside Indianapolis neighborhood known as Wellington Estates.
-The area north of 64th Street and west of Meridian Street was originally part of a farm, owned first by the Roberts family and later by the Van Scyoc family, both of whom were early settlers of Washington Township.
+The area north of 64th Street and west of Meridian Street was originally part of a farm, owned first by the Roberts family and later owned by the Van Scyoc family, both of whom were early settlers of Washington Township.
 The land was subdivided in 1923 by Oscar Schmidt.
 He was a partner in the multi-generational real estate company, Lorenz Schmidt and Sons, a prominent Indianapolis firm from the late 1800s to the mid-1900s.
 In 1937, Wellington Estates was included in the incorporation of the Town of Meridian Hills.

 The building site, the legal description of which is Lot Number 15 in Wellington Estates, was purchased in the spring of 1929 by Walter and Lucile (Allen) Jamieson.
 At nearly two acres, it is one of the largest lots in Wellington Estates.
-The lot’s north property line abuts the south end of the golf course at the Meridian Hills Country Club.
+The north property line of the lot abuts the south end of the golf course at the Meridian Hills Country Club.

-The building permit filed by the architect in 1929 stated that the structure planned for the lot would be a 2-story brick residence of about 6,100 square feet with stone trim, basement, slate roof, 10 rooms, 3 baths, and hardwood floors.
-When the home was built, it was given the street address of 6508 North Meridian Street.
+The building permit filed in 1929 by the architect stated that the structure planned for the lot would be a 2-story brick residence of about 6,100 square feet with stone trim, a basement, slate roof, 10 rooms, 3 baths, and hardwood floors.
+When the home was completed, it was given the street address of 6508 North Meridian Street.
 It was known by that address for more than a quarter of a century.